harito16/trivia_game/README.md

 ## Website
 [The Bible Trivia Game](https://harito16.github.io/trivia_game/)

+## Unsolved Problems

+* Need to be able to show only one question at a time.
+* Add a timer to the game

 ## Credits
 * Thanks to the GA family on the input and help with this project.
 * Special thanks to Bonnie for support.